-So you’re interested in cognitive RPA?
+So, you’re interested in cognitive Robotic Process Automation (RPA)?
 You’re not alone.
 Almost half of enterprises implementing RPA in the next six months will be doing so with RPA solutions that offer cognitive capabilities.

 But just as the processes you can automate using cognitive RPA are more complex, implementing the software itself can be tricky.
 It’ll take longer than traditional RPA, and it will probably cost a little more, too, because you’ll need more powerful hardware.
-But the results will be worth it, since because of its capability to process unstructured data, cognitive RPA actually accelerates the already-significant returns that enterprises get from RPA—achieving ROIs of up to 300% in just months, according to McKinsey.
+But the results will be worth it, since because of its capability to process unstructured data, cognitive RPA actually accelerates the already significant returns that enterprises get from RPA — achieving returns on investment (ROIs) of up to 300% in just months, according to McKinsey.

 To help you out, we’ve put together a checklist of things you should do to succeed with your RPA deployment.

-Don’t be too ambitious when you start cognitive automation.
-Ernst & Young found that as many as 30% of initial cognitive RPA deployments fail—typically due to common mistakes that could be easily avoided.
+Don’t be too ambitious when you start intelligent automation.
+Ernst & Young found that as many as 30% of initial cognitive RPA deployments fail — typically due to common mistakes that could be easily avoided.
 So pick a process that allows you to take a few baby steps and fall a few times without bringing down important enterprise operations.
 Semi-structured documents such as invoices, POs and balance sheets are a great place to start.

-Automate a process that will give you a decent return on investment (ROI) within a reasonable timeframe.
+Automate a process that will give you a decent ROI within a reasonable time frame.
 PwC found that the payback period for a cognitive automation initiative in the financial services industry can be as fast as six months.
 Leading areas of high ROI were operations, finance, and IT.

 Many cognitive automation projects start with business functions such as finance or HR, or within shared-services operations that provide businesses with a range of services ranging from legal to accounting to payroll.
 Leaders within these business units recognize the potential value of RPA, and eagerly jump in to reap the benefits they’ve been hearing about.